dcodeIO/ClosureCompiler.js/README.md

 -------------
 Binary License for OpenJDK - http://openjdk.java.net/legal/binary-license-2007-05-08.html

-This repository is not officially supported by Google or Oracle.
+This package is not officially supported by Google or Oracle.
 All rights belong to their respective owners.